itglue/api-contest/hyperv-sync/README.md

 **IMPORTANT: Do the next step as the user who will be running the script on the server**

 6. Run `ITGlue-VMHost-Setup.ps1`.
-The script will ask for IT Glue API key, data center (EU/US) (if not saved already) and **flexible_asset_id**.
-It will save API key and data center via the module and create a new task in TaskScheduler under \ITGlueSync\ scheduled to run daily at the time when the setup was run.
+If the IT Glue wrapper module settings are missing or not found, the script will ask for IT Glue API key and data center (EU/US).
+These will be saved with `Export-ITGlueModuleSettings`.
+Next it will ask for **flexible_asset_id** and **subdomain**.
+These variables will be saved in the scheduled task.

+The script will now run once every day at the time `ITGlue-VMHost-Setup.ps1` was run.
+It will detect changes and only updated if something changes or "Force manual sync now" is set to "Yes".